samedicorp/samedicorp.github.io/_posts/2021-04-09-my-development-process.md

 - utilities which pack a development version of a script (that uses `require`) into a compact form (that doesn't) for distribution
 - a simulation environment which can run scripts externally in VS Code, allowing them to be breakpointed, inspected, etc
 - a modular controller architecture which allows scripts to be composed of smaller parts in a plug-and-play fashion
+- all of the above is kept under source control using git/github at all times

 None of these are particularly original ideas, and I know for a fact that other people are doing some or all of them.

-Sadly, a lot of this stuff is the sort of infrastructure that Dual Universe should be providing out of the box, but isn't.

-The community can (and should) share this stuff, but there are some major disincentives for doing so - not least because being able to run with your script development whilst other people can only walk gives you the chance to develop some kick-ass scripts that you or your org can use to gain an advantage.
+The community can (and should) share this stuff of course.
+Unfortunately there are some major disincentives for doing so.
+In a game that includes a large element of competition, being able to run with your script development whilst other people can only walk is a hard thing to give away.

+If we could all agree to share some of the basics though, everyone would benefit.

+Everything I've done is in private Github repos, and I intend to open most of it up.
+The main reason for not doing so now is simply that it would be too hard for others to use without more support than I can probably give.

+This blog is part of my way of tackling that, by trying to slowly document what I've created, and release bits of it as I do.

+Incidentally, a lot of this infrastructure is stuff that Dual Universe should be providing out of the box.
+Even if they don't make it themselves, I would really like to see them support a community effort in this direction.

+I shan't be holding my breath, however...